 Macular Degeneration Support Group – Frome

 A friendly social group for people affected by macular degeneration or sight loss.
-Activities include talks, quizzes, music, gentle exercise, and outings.
-Third Wednesday of the month.
-10 am to midday at Frome Cricket Club.
+Activities include talks, quizzes, music, gentle exercise and outings.

 Somerset Sight